J is for Janeites: Some Fan Fiction by Kate!

 What I read: Darcy's Passions by Regina Jeffers

 Darcy's Passions is the story of Pride & Prejudice from Darcy's point of view (mostly).
-There are dozens of these books on the market (and I have now added another!).
-Part of the problem with writing an Austen tribute is the writing; part of the problem is the characterization of Darcy--which brings us back to the writing.
+There are dozens of these books on the market (including mine!).
+Part of the problem with writing an Austen tribute is the writing itself; part of the problem is the characterization of Darcy--which brings us back to the writing.

 Like in A Man of Few Words, Darcy's Passions is added dialog/exposition to already existent text.
 Jeffers' additions paint Darcy as the typical Alpha romantic male.
 He is overwhelmed by Elizabeth.
-He is more overwhelmed by Elizabeth.
 He is impressed by her wit and anxious to exchange witticisms with her.
 He despises Miss Bingley.
 He is confused when the text absolutely requires him to be confused.
 He is masterly and insightful all the rest of the time.

 But Darcy as typical Alpha romantic male is completely inconsistent with Austen's text.
 (To her credit, Jeffers is one of the few tribute writers whose add-ons include Darcy's knowledge of land management.)